-Now when it is over a month using Windows 8, I am very much satisfied with the UI and the features here.
-After talking about many good and useful Windows 8 apps, today I will write about very useful File Explorer apps for Windows 8.
+After talking about many good and useful Microsoft Store apps, today I will write about very useful File Explorer apps for Windows 11 and Windows 10.

 For example, I can view the pictures and play my audio files simultaneously with this app.
 I can also access my Sky Drive, Google Drive and Dropbox files with just a single click.

-Honestly, I when I read about File Brick on the Windows Store first, I did not feel that it would be so useful.
+Honestly, when I read about File Brick on the Windows Store first, I did not feel that it would be so useful.
 But now when I have it installed on my laptop, I am loving it.
-Its like a one stop for everything.
+It’s like a one-stop for everything.
 I can access any of my folders right here.
 I can also access my Facebook profile directly from the File Brick app.